NiryoRobotics/roscon-2025/src/get_started.md

 He will be in charge of the Packaging line integration, as he has "already" worked with Moveit 2.
 And as a frenchman, he will be able to communicate with the Niryo integration team if he needs help with the trajectories and the hardware.

+Gameplay : Paul-Louis implemented a lazy solution that is not very deep.
+He just did the bare minimum to pass the internship.
+Nevertheless, the feedback will be performed by the Niryo Team, it will thus be more guided than a professor would, and it is also more industry oriented.
+This character is perfect for persons who want to discover how ROS2 tools can be used to perform a real industrial integration, and know more about trajectories and industrial planning.

 ### Hans-Günther Biermann

 <img src="assets/hansgunther.png" alt="Hans-Günther Biermann" width="15%" />